 Stock market differentiation has evolved from a "risk on, risk off" environment where correlations among asset classes and within sectors converge.
-As investors recognize the intensity of today's sales battles and reward winners, premium valuations are likely to accrue to dominant competitors.
+As investors recognize the intensity of today's sales battles premium valuations may be awarded to companies perceived as category leaders.
 In 2023, we witnessed the phenomena of the so-called Magnificent 7, a case in point.
-Few would disagree that this narrow group of stocks has experienced explosive growth.
+This narrow group of stocks has experienced explosive growth.
 Having applied our Bulldog strategy to investing for 30 years, we recognize that premium valuations can only be sustained if a company can generate superior returns on equity and unit growth under many business cycles.
 Costco is a good example of a company that has sustained its premium valuation over time.
 Its unique business model has produced a consistent 20+% return on equity and returned more than 3 times the market's returns on a 10-year basis, and more than 2 times on a 5-year basis, as measured by the S&P500.